Thoughts on Wireframing

 Hand drawn sketches are always a great way to start any project.
 Sketching is a great way to flesh out ideas on your own or with your team.
 They have the advantage of being fast to easy to create and you can quickly iterate on them.
 Sketches are also great when you have to collaborate with outside stakeholders who may not have the time or skill to invest in higher fidelity wireframes.
 At OpenPeak we primarily used whiteboard sketching to get design and engineering on the same page.
 You can see some examples of the sessions we did here.

 Traditional wireframes are really useful when explaining your product and what you’re building.
 Flat wireframes can be highly designed or just be rough impressions of what the final interface will look like.
-In the past I’ve often been asked what I think the best wireframing tools are.
+In the past, I’ve often been asked what I think the best wireframing tools are.
 Really, tools shouldn’t matter as long as the end result meets the need.
 But in my own personal experience Omnigraffle, Balsamiq, Illustrator or Sketch have worked really well.
 I’d feel confident recommending them to any team or individual designer.
-In the end you’ll most likely choose the tool dependent on different factors like size, team location and scope of the project.
+In the end, you’ll most likely choose the tool dependent on different factors like size, team location, and scope of the project.

 Ultimately your wireframe should convey just the right amount of detail and not more.
 So here are a few practical tips I’ve found handy when building my own wireframes.

-Use grids to build structure, simplicity and consistency into your wireframes.
+Use grids to build structure, simplicity, and consistency into your wireframes.
 This will help set the course for the final layout and help engineers think through the various views needed to build the project.

 Speed and simplicity should be key to wireframing.
-In the end your team might throw out your wireframes so in most cases they may not need to be highly polished or pixel perfect.
+In the end, your team might throw out your wireframes so in most cases they may not need to be highly polished or pixel perfect.

 Soliciting feedback early in your wireframing process can be one of the best ways of generating great results.
-If you’re working in office with a team pinning wireframes on a common wall or in your office can be a strong signal to the rest of the team that feedback is welcome and encouraged.
+If you’re working in an office with a team pinning wireframes on a common wall or in your office can be a strong signal to the rest of the team that feedback is welcome and encouraged.
 You would be surprised at what kind of constructive conversations are generated from just having something for people to look at.
-If you’re team is remote posting wireframes for the team to review can be a paint point in the process.
+If your team is remote posting wireframes for the team to review can be a pain point in the process.
 Thankfully more companies and ideas are spinning up to meet this need.
 At Tenable we’ve experimented with Mural and are constantly looking at other options.

 Writing this has been a good exercise for me to think through some thoughts I’ve had about wireframes for years but never attempted to document.
-Hopefully some of these thoughts can provide some value to your process.
+Hopefully, some of these thoughts can provide some value to your process.